Japan PM Abe's party favorite to win upper house | DW | 21.07.2019

 Economy struggling

 Abe pledged to revive the economy and boost defense when he took office in December 2012.
-The 64-year-old has since won five national elections and would become Japan's longest-serving prime minister if he stays in office until November.
+The 64-year-old would become Japan's longest-serving prime minister if he stays in office until November.

 nm/jlw (Reuters, AP, AFP, dpa)